 - 2.4.1.
-This is the straight line distance between the academy main gate and the child's home address (front door).
-(LA computerised system) - 2.4.2.
+This is the straight line distance between the academy main gate and the child's home address (front door). - 2.4.2.
 Where two dwellings with the same front entrance the closest dwelling to the front door (lower floor and counting clockwise) will be regarded as being closer to the academy.